Get Your Free 2025 Vacation Guide

 Midlands

-The small town of Ridgeway is home to the World's Smallest Police Station, and ironically also hosts the very big festival Arts on the Ridge, which celebrates the arts in every form from visual, performing to literary.
+The small town of Ridgeway is home to the World's Smallest Police Station, and ironically also hosts the very big festival Arts on the Ridge, which celebrates the arts in every form from visual to performing to literary.

 Another artsy festival in North Augusta takes you back in time to commemorate the art of the traditional craftsman.
 The Colonial Times: Under the Crown and Colonial Trades Fair is an annual spring weekend filled with living history, complete with Revolutionary War reenactors, a blacksmith shop and artisans showcasing their talents.